Alastairsc/CITS4406-Assignment2/README.txt

 2. Install the Anaconda package from: http://continuum.io/downloads
+3. If you haven't navigated using the terminal/command line before we reccomend reading the following tutorial found at: http://linuxcommand.org/lts0020.php

 ###Ubuntu

-Run the terminal, navigate to the directory containing the applicaiton.py and run using
+Open windows powershell, navigate to the directory containing the application.py file and run using
-	'python3 application.py *csv filename here*'.
+	'python application.py *csv filename here*'.
+Where *csv filename here* is replaced with the path to the file you want to run.
+If you don't want to list out the path to the file through typing you can drag and drop the file onto the terminal to paste its path in.

 ###Windows

 Open windows powershell, navigate to the directory containing the application.py file and run using
 	'python application.py *csv filename here*'.
+Where *csv filename here* is replaced with the path to the file you want to run.
+If you don't want to list out the path to the file through typing you can drag and drop the file onto the terminal to paste its path in.

 ###Usage